 The strain is very localized about the interface between the two layers because the lattice mismatch is so small.
 This phenomenon has been observed for cross-sectional slices through chemical-vapour-deposition (CVD) synthetic diamond.Daniel Howell; Strain-induced birefringence in natural diamond: a review.
 European Journal of Mineralogy ; 24 (4): 575–585. doi: https://doi.org/10.1127/0935-1221/2012/0024-2205

-The GIA review of HPHT diamonds shows what CVD strain looks like under cross-polarizers.
+A GIA review shows what this CVD strain looks like under cross-polarizers.

 The lack of observable strain (anomalous bi-refringence) when a diamond is viewed with polarized light does provide a strong indication of HPHT growth (figure A-1).
 Natural diamonds are typically subjected to varying stresses during their long growth and transport history.
 In contrast, HPHT synthetic diamonds are grown in a uniform high-pressure field.Eaton-Magaña, S., Shigley, J. E., & Breeding, C. M. (2017).
 OBSERVATIONS ON HPHT-GROWN SYNTHETIC DIAMONDS: A REVIEW.
 Gems & Gemology, 53(3).

 You don’t need cross-polarizers to see strain lines.
-They’re visible in high quality photos, such as in the 2.16ct and 1.72ct G VS1’s below.
+Similar to the photomicrographs of whitish graining in natural diamonds, strain lines are visible in high quality photos, such as in the 2.16ct and 1.72ct G VS1’s below.
 Strain lines are not evaluated as part of clarity grading, which is why these diamonds can still receive a VS1 clarity grade despite the fuzziness.
-Don’t buy fuzzy CVD diamonds with visible strain lines!
+Heed the lessons from natural diamonds, don’t buy fuzzy brown CVD diamonds with visible strain lines!

 In contrast, HPHT diamonds do not exhibit such strain lines.
 Note how much clearer a diamond without strain lines looks compared to the CVD examples above.